RSA NetWitness Platform is built to:

 - Utilize crowd sourced threat intelligence that can dramatically reduce the time from an attack discovery to general awareness across the RSA NetWitness community

-The RSA NetWitness Suite includes RSA NetWitness Logs, RSA NetWitness Packets, RSA NetWitness Endpoint, and RSA NetWitness SecOps Manager – formerly RSA Security Analytics, RSA ECAT and RSA SecOps, respectively.
-The RSA NetWitness Suite is generally available
+The RSA NetWitness Platform includes RSA NetWitness Logs, RSA NetWitness Packets, RSA NetWitness Endpoint, and RSA NetWitness SecOps Manager – formerly RSA Security Analytics, RSA ECAT and RSA SecOps, respectively.
+The RSA NetWitness Platform is generally available

-RSA NetWitness Suite is a key component of RSA’s strategy to deliver Business-Driven Security to organizations seeking to transform their security strategy and more directly link security details to broader business impact.
+RSA NetWitness Platform is a key component of RSA’s strategy to deliver Business-Driven Security to organizations seeking to transform their security strategy and more directly link security details to broader business impact.

 Grant Geyer, Senior Vice President, Products, RSA